apostrophe-module

 same request that started the original call to Nunjucks.

-Otherwise the same as partial
+Otherwise the same as partial.

 # renderer(name, data)